falcopackages/fujin/docs/tutorial.rst

     domain_name = "bookstore.com"
     envfile = ".env.prod"

-Update the host section, it should look something like this, but with yours server IP
+Update the host section; it should look something like this, but with your server IP:

 .. code-block:: toml